osmfoundation/ewg_bidding/README.md

 ### Project Funding Process

 Project funding proposals are made as pull requests on Github against this repository.
-Before making your funnding proposal, please acquaint yourself with the project funding process described in the following document:
+Before making your funding proposal, please acquaint yourself with the project funding process described in the following document:

 * [The Project Funding Framework](https://wiki.osmfoundation.org/wiki/Engineering_Working_Group/Project_Funding_Framework)